yanxiao0201/insight/README.md

 # Solution Summary

 This solution is implemented and tested in Python 2.7.2+ (default, Oct  4 2011, 20:03:08) [GCC 4.6.1] on linux2.
-The python modules used are all common modules: collections,sys and datetime.
+The python modules used are all common modules: collections,sys,heapq and datetime.
 No addtional modules are needed.

 # Source Files